NeonzDump/twrp_oppo-OP4BFB-test/README.md

 TWRP Device Tree for OPPO A12/A11k
 ===========================================

-The OPPO A12/A11k is a budget range smartphone from Realme, announced in April 2020.
+The OPPO A12/A11k is a budget range smartphone from OPPO, announced in April 2020.

 ## Status